 Technical Overview

-Merkl operates through an offchain engine that analyzes both onchain and offchain data to track user activity and allocate rewards based on campaign rules set by campaign creators.
-The Merkl engine processes reward data into a merkle tree, compresses it into a merkle root, and pushes it onchain, enabling users to claim rewards transparently and efficiently.
+Merkl runs an offchain engine that analyzes both onchain and offchain data to track user activity and allocate rewards according to the rules each campaign creator defines.
+It writes the resulting rewards into a merkle tree, publishes that tree's root onchain, and lets users claim what they have earned — transparently and gas-efficiently.

 🗺️ Platform Overview